Total Cost of Ownership (TCO): Definition, Meaning and Use

 - Project plans for implementation, which should include resource requirements including labor and, ideally, a complete work breakdown analysis.

 - The organization's long range business plan, which should include the organization's business model, projected business volume, revenues, and distribution of expected costs by major categories.
 The business plan should also recognize expected important trends in the above areas, as well as trends in factors such as inflation, costs and prices, customer demand, technology, and government regulation.

-Simply naming the cost of ownership subject does not fix the boundaries for the analysis.
+Simply naming the cost of ownership subject does not set boundaries for the analysis.
 You must still decide and communicate which costs belong in the analysis and why.
-Consider the case when TCO Analysis is applied to potential IT system acquisitions:
+Consider the case when TCO analysis is applied to potential IT system acquisitions: